apache/mxnet/scala-package/memory-management.md

 If you use the object outside of the try block, the process might crash due to illegal memory access.

 To retain certain objects created within try blocks, you should explicitly remove them from the scope by calling `scope.moveToOuterScope`.
-It is highly recommended to use a stack of try-with-resource ResourceScopes so you do not have to explicitly manage the lifecycle of the Native objects.
+It is highly recommended to nest multiple try-with-resource ResourceScopes so you do not have to explicitly manage the lifecycle of the Native objects.